Loender/discord-bot/README.md

 Here’s what’s planned for future versions of this bot:

 ### 🎉 New Features
-- [ ] YouTube search: Play music via search terms (no need for direct URLs)
+- [ ] Music search: Play music via search terms (no need for direct URLs)
 - [ ] Custom soundboard: Allow users to upload and trigger their own sound clips

 ### 📈 Enhancements